 click on pictures to enlarge

 Rethimno has new and old parts like Chania.
 The old town with its maze of narrow streets sits beneath the venetian fortress, there is an old venetian harbour lined with tavernas and a modern harbour from where the boat trips to Santorini and other places leave.
 Rethimno is about 30kms to the east of Almirida along the main highway.

 More about Rethymno

-The ruins at Knossos were first discovered in 1878, but it was not until 1900 that English archaeologist Arthur Evans purchased the entire site and conducted massive excavations calling the culture he discovered Minoan.
-It is a popular tourist destination today, and has been substantially if imaginatively rebuilt, making the site accessible to the casual visitor in a way that a field of unmarked ruins is not.
+The ruins at Knossos were first discovered in 1878, but it was not until 1900 that English archaeologist Sir Arthur Evans purchased the entire site and conducted massive excavations calling the culture he discovered Minoan.
+It is a popular tourist destination today, and has been substantially, if imaginatively, rebuilt.
+This makes the site accessible to the casual visitor in a way that a field of unmarked ruins is not.
 It has been suggested that Knossos is the source of the myth of the Labyrinth, an elaborate mazelike structure constructed for King Minos of Crete and designed by the legendary artificer Daedalus to hold the Minotaur, a creature that was half man and half bull and was eventually killed by the Athenian hero Theseus

 More about Knossos

 This is the longest gorge in Europe, its length being 18 km and is descending from the Plateau at 1200m high, all the way down to sea-level at Agia Roumeli village with spectacular scenery all the way.
 Walking the whole distance will take 4 to 7 hrs at a reasonable pace.
 The walk is long and can be arduous but it is not a difficult walk.
 Still, every day people get into trouble or end up having an experience which is far from pleasant.